MCEER ◆ UB-EERI ◆ MCEER SLC ◆ UB-CSEE

-The EERI student chapter of the University at Buffalo (UB-EERI), the MCEER Student Leadership Council, the Networking and Education Programs of MCEER, and the University at Buffalo’s Department of Civil, Structural and Environmental Engineering jointly sponsor a series of seminars on a variety of topics related to earthquake hazard mitigation.
+The EERI student chapter of the University at Buffalo (UB-EERI), MCEER, the Department of Civil, Structural and Environmental Engineering (CSEE) and the CSEE Graduate Student Association jointly sponsor a seminar series on a variety of topics related to earthquake and extreme events hazard mitigation.
 The purpose of the seminar series is to widen accessibility to timely, technical presentations by students, researchers, visitors and affiliates of MCEER.
 All seminars are held at the University at Buffalo, and most are broadcast over the Internet in real-time.
-See the MCEER webcast page for links to archived webcasts, abstracts and more on the series.
+They can be viewed at http://mceer.buffalo.edu/education/webcast/default.asp.

 Wind Effects on Structures: The Next Frontiers

 Ahsan Kareem, Robert M. Moran Professor of Engineering, NatHaz Modeling Laboratory, University of Notre Dame - October 1, 2010

 Quantification of aerodynamic loads on modern long span bridges, tall buildings and deep offshore platforms for oil production and supporting wind turbines is central to the assessment of their performance in extreme winds.
 Prof. Ahsan Kareem addressed the fundamental issues related to the modeling of wind load effects on structures in this presentation—including basic techniques for quantification of wind loads and their effects using analytical, CFD and model-based and data driven simulation schemes, codes and standards based procedures, and experimental and full-scale experiments.